 Nick Martin and his crew demonstrate one option for quickly deploying an 1 3/4-inch hoseline from a standpipe.
 Sponsored by Globe.

-I welcome the pioneering training that sponsored by we'll turn out here I'm nick Martin today we're gonna talk about the deployment options for stand by these devolution.
-There are a variety of different standpoint. -- -- -- configurations out there.
-Each with their own distinct advantages and disadvantages today we're gonna talk about specific style of standpoint Iraq.
-Or engine three quarter -- and some of the advantages that it offers us.
-The style bracket were using -- that's when a -- here is a hundred feet of ancient pre order line regarding -- -- that an appropriate Basel -- -- assembly connect or two and a half standpoint about.
-Some department also attacked a small back with that that carries and -- by related accessories and we simply haven't secured with three seat -- style assemblies the advantage to this style line -- that's gonna allow us to hook up and -- our alliance and how water immediately available by without having to worry about leaking out of line.
-When all possible its IPO will be able to hook up.
-The floor below or at a distance from your fire but in some areas where you might have a wall outlet in the middle of -- hallway or -- one story big box styles -- with a standby system or when you -- an error in guessing where the fire is located you may need to have water available to fight fire now.
-And this line is is well suited for that style evolution.
-To deploy this line here we already have our standby system charge the appropriate pressure we remove the cap and assistant has watched -- we're ready to hook up.
-So let's see how this works in -- is gonna demonstrate for us.
-We -- our assembly down in the area to stand -- encouraged to simply gonna release are three strapped.
-They can -- move a -- with a reduced or assembly on it.
-We'll make our connection -- -- the -- right.
-And now we can go down and we're gonna go to the middle of our assembly where the pipe is.
-And just spread out into a -- Replace the pipe to the outside and what this is gonna do is create when it's charged.
-A series of loose that is gonna play out of the top effortlessly so that's why it's important that we face the fight out into the side and now the Carolinas late now -- ready to charge -- -- As our line is charged you'll see that it's gonna expand into a series of loops and it's gonna have very minimal below peaking at all -- that.
-And allow us to have constant and immediate -- at -- -- We now have a hundred be -- that's been charged in a very tight space and for apartment to the -- that -- -- push down the hallway and without me.
-Even talking that we see that the line automatically imports now out of the top of the series of loops.
-Maintaining minimal gains and allowing for abbreviated deployment even -- -- firefight.
-That.
-Wrap it up.
-What we see here that we have an option for deploying an -- reporter based they have quite wracked with minimal manpower many department these days. -- operate with minimal manpower and this is certainly an option for there are many variety of different -- quite -- out -- each with its own advantage and disadvantage -- them.
-Important each department select the best equipment and -- up for their area based on the manpower we expect that we have available and based on the size up -- -- type of building that we had this style of stand by Pratt is also easily used to extend eight reconnect or eighth bad stretch style -- we realize that we might have come up short and we need to stretch the line for a thanks for watching fire engineering training minutes and and thank north potter's -- turnout. --
+[MUSIC] Hi, welcome to Fire Engineering Training Minutes, sponsored by globe turnout gear.
+I'm Nick Martin and today we're going to talk about some deployment options for stand pipe based evolutions.
+There are a variety of different stand pipe rack hose load configurations out there, each with their own distinct advantages and disadvantages.
+Today we're gonna talk about a specific style of, standpipe rack for inch and three quarter three quarter hose and some of the advantages that it offers us.
+The style of rack that we're using, Curtis has on his shoulder here, is 100 feet of inch and three quarter line, we already have within an appropriate nozzle, and a reducer assembly to connect to our two and a half standpipe outlet.
+Some departments will also attach a small bag with it that, carries some stand pipe related accessories, and we simply have it secured with three seatbelt style assemblies.
+The advantage of this style of line is that it's going to allow us to hook up, and charge our line, and have water immediately available to the pipe without having to worry about flaking out the line.
+When at all possible it's ideal to be able to hook up the floor below or at a distance from you fire but in some areas where you might have a wall outlet in the middle of the hallway or a one story big box style store with a standpipe system or when you've made an error in guessing where the fire is located you may need to have water available to fight fire now.
+And this line is, is well suited for that style of evolution.
+To deploy this line here we already have our standpipe system charged to the appropriate pressure, we've removed the cap and the system is flushed and we're ready to hook up.
+So let's see how this works, and Curtis is going to demonstrate it for us.
+We place our assembly down in the area of the standpipe and Curtis is simply going to release our free strap.
+Taking a loop of hose with the reducer assembly on it.
+We'll make our connection onto the stand pipe.
+And now we can go down and we're gonna go to the middle of our assembly where the pipe is and just spread it out into a loop.
+We place the pipe to the outside.
+And what this is gonna do is create, when it's charged, a series of loops that is gonna flake out of the top effortlessly.
+So, that's why it's important that we place the pipe out and to the side.
+So, now that our line is flaked out, we're ready to charge our line.
+[SOUND] As our line is charged, you'll see that it's gonna expand into a series of loops, and it's gonna have very minimal to low canking at all, and that's gonna allow us to have constant and immediate flow at the nozzle.
+[SOUND] We now have 100 feet of hose that's been charged in a very tight space, and for the purposes of our video here, this is gonna be our hallway, where we need to fight fire.
+Curtis is gonna open our door, chock our door in the open position, and you'll see here that we have full flow immediately, and now we're able to freely advance.
+Curtis is able to push down the hallway, and without me even touching it we see that the line will automatically pull itself out of the top of its series of loops.
+Maintaining minimal kinks, and allowing for free and easy deployment, even by one firefighter.
+So to wrap it up, what we see here is that we have an option for deploying an inch and three-quarter base stand pipe rack with minimal manpower.
+Many departments these days have to operate with minimal manpower, and this is certainly an option for them.
+There are many varieties of different standpipe racks out there.
+Each with its own advantage and disadvantage.
+It's important that each department select the best equipment and set-up for their area based on the manpower we expect to be have available and based on the size up of the type of buildings that we have.
+This style of [INAUDIBLE] is also easily used to extend a pre-connect or a bed stretch style line when we realize that we might have come up short, and we need to stretch the line further.
+Thanks for watching Fire Engineering Training Minutes, and thanks to our sponsor at [INAUDIBLE].